guycalledavinash/aws/Security/README.md

 3. For the rest, proceed with default settings.

 4. It's time to create an EC2 now.
 Go with ubuntu for convinience.
 Everything is default, except the network settings.
 Edit them > custom VPC > select the one we created.
+However, AWS creates the security group by default.

 ![VPC Settings](https://github.com/guycalledavinash/aws/assets/90386560/3677d1c8-3c2a-4903-8a85-14a50eedee90)

+5. To showcase the VPC let's run a python application and run it in port 8000 - [python code]([absolute_url_to_your_file](https://github.com/guycalledavinash/aws/blob/main/Security/vpc-nacl-sg)https://github.com/guycalledavinash/aws/blob/main/Security/vpc-nacl-sg)